-Trinity's Wellbeing and Mental Health Team consists of a full time Mental Health Advisor (MHA), a part-time Cognitive Behavioural Therapist (CBT) and a part-time Counsellor.
-The team offers free, confidential, assistance to students experiencing a range of wellbeing and mental health related issues.
+Trinity's Wellbeing and Mental Health Team consists of a Mental Health Advisor (MHA), a part-time Cognitive Behavioural Therapist (CBT) and a part-time Counsellor.
+The team offers free specialist assistance to students experiencing a range of wellbeing and mental health related issues.
 If you would like to access support from a member of the team, please arrange an initial meeting with the Mental Health Advisor at: mha@trin.cam.ac.uk

-Appointments with the MHA can be in person or online.
-After discussion about your situation and how best to support you, the MHA may offer you further meetings or refer you to College Counsellor/CBT, or signpost you to welfare staff within the College, the University Counselling Service, University Student Services or NHS.
-The waiting times for in-house CBT/counselling vary depending on demand.
+After discussion about your situation and how best to support you, the MHA may offer you further meetings or refer you to the College Counsellor/CBT.
+You may also be signposted to other welfare staff within the College, the University Student Services or NHS.

-To access the College Mental Health Team services, you will need to agree to the team's privacy policy which will be explained in detail at the beginning of your first appointment.
-Anonymised data will be kept on numbers of students using the service for purposes of funding.
+The team's privacy policy will be explained at your first appointment.
 All sensitive information you share remains confidential unless there are significant concerns about your welfare.

-In addition to the College provision, students can also access the University mental health and student support services.
-Please visit the Student Hub for Health and Wellbeing information: https://students.trin.cam.ac.uk/support/wellbeing-mental-health.
+In addition to the College provision, students can also access the University Student Support Services.
+Please visit the Student Hub for Health and Wellbeing information: https://students.trin.cam.ac.uk/support/wellbeingmental-health.